 Washington DC to Boston – 7.5 hours, typically $70 one-way

-A ride on the nation’s passenger rail system definitely feels more luxurious than its bus counterparts, but the corresponding fares also reflect this fact as well.
-Wi-Fi is available on some routes, but electric outlets and a café car serving refreshment is almost always available.
-Faster and more business-oriented service is available on Amtrak’s Acela trains, but fares for that service can jump dramatically.
+A ride on the nation’s passenger rail system will definitely feel more luxurious than its bus counterparts.
+But, as you can imagine, the corresponding fares also reflect this fact as well.
+Wi-Fi is available on some routes, but electric outlets and a café car serving refreshment are almost always available.
+A faster and more business-oriented service is available on Amtrak’s Acela trains, but fares for that service can jump dramatically.

 Jet Blue (www.JetBlue.com)